technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 ![A screenshot of a computer Description automatically generated](./media/image3.jpeg)

-3. Once authenticated switch back to the Gitbash and copy the subscirption id to use it in the next step
+3. Once authenticated switch back to Gitbash and copy the subscription id to use it in the next step

 ![A computer screen with white text Description automatically generated](./media/image4.jpeg)

-4. Now we will enable our Azure subscription execute the below command
+4. Now we will enable our Azure subscription to execute the below command

-    +++az account set --subscription "YOUR_SUBSCRIPTION_ID"+++
+    +++az account set --subscription @lab.CloudSubscription.Id+++

     +++az account list --output table+++